-STATE OF TEXAS § COUN TY OF Lamb § sworn RE ME, the undersigned authority, on this day personally appeared a, stated on his or her oath that he or she is entitled to make this A ined below are based on personal knowledge and are true and cor ffidavit, and that the statements hard Blake Moore, swear or affirm the following on behalf or a strict ("Cooperative"), an electric cooperative operating in the Strict cooperative operation of the strict cooperative operation operation of the strict cooperative operation oper a.
-Relevant operating personnel are familiar with and have received contents and execution of the Emergency Operations Plan ("EOI instructed to follow the applicable portions of the EOP except to appropriate as a result of specific circumstances during the cour o"), and such personnel are the extent deviations are b.
-The EOP has been reviewed and approved by the appropriate ex ecutives; c.
-Drills have been conducted to the extent required; d.
-The EOP or an appropriate summary has been distributed to loc al jurisdictions as needed; e.
-Cooperative maintains a business continuity plan that addresses after disruptions caused by an incident; and returning to normal operations f.
-Cooperative's emergency management personnel who are design state, and federal emergency management officials during emergency management officials during emergency management officials during emergency management of Completed the latest IS-100, IS-200, IS-700, and IS-800 National Training, but will do so by May 31, 2022. gency events have not /~ 10.8.100 5 n to and subscribed before me on this 14th day of April, 2022 The Williams of Texas Notary Seate 18 2851854 of
+BEFORE ME, the undersigned authority, on this day personally appeared, and who, after being duly sworn, stated on his or her oath that he or she is entitled to make this Affidavit, and that the statements contained below are based on personal knowledge and are true and correct.

+I, SYNDA SMITH, swear or affirm the following on behalf of Coleman County Electric Cooperative ("Cooperative"), an electric cooperative operating in the State of Texas:

+- a.
+Relevant operating personnel are familiar with and have received training on the applicable contents and execution of the Emergency Operations Plan ("EOP"), and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency; - b.
+The EOP has been reviewed and approved by the appropriate executives; - c.
+Drills have been conducted to the extent required; Drills will be completed by Fall of 2022. - d.
+The EOP or an appropriate summary has been distributed to local jurisdictions as needed; - e.
+Cooperative maintains a business continuity plan that addresses returning to normal operations after disruptions caused by an incident; and - f.
+Cooperative's emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events have received the latest IS-100 IS-200, IS-700, and IS-800 National Incident Management System Training.

+Sworn to and subscribed before me on this $\underline{14}$ day of $\underline{4}$, 2022